Updated: Feb 21, 2022

-Check out the page on the Thingvalla Church History, the accidental fire that destroyed the church, and then the wonderful work of the community to design and build the memorial site at this link:
+Check out the page on the Thingvalla Church History, the accidental fire that destroyed the church, and then the wonderful work of the community to design and build the memorial site.
+You can read the dedication speech by Susan Sigurdson Powers about the Living Prairie Garden below as well as poetry from KN Julius and more about his life.

 Take away the planted rows of trees.
 Take away the power poles.
 Take away the paved roads.
 Take away the sounds of cars and trucks speeding past.
 Take away the perfectly manicured lawn.